 The Audit Committee meets at least every quarter before the Board of Directors meeting authorizing for issuance the quarterly and annual consolidated financial statements.
-The main responsibilities of the Audit Committee are the examination of the quarterly and annual financial statements including related disclosures, the internal control environment and the oversight of the work performed by the external auditors, as well as the effects of the COVID-19 pandemic on the Company's financial statements, the compliance with the Company covenants, the reorganization of the debt; and the new financing agreement with Marathon were core subjects discussed by the Audit Committee in 2021.
-During 2021 financial year, the Audit Committee met five times.
+The main responsibilities of the Audit Committee are the examination of the quarterly and annual financial statements including related disclosures, the internal control environment and the oversight of the work performed by the external auditors on the Company's financial statements, the assessment of the Company's risks exposure with a particular focus on Russia and Africa, cash transfers, guarantee lines and structure and cost of debt discussed by the Audit Committee in 2022.
+During 2022 financial year, the Audit Committee met five times.